ccb60/LCWMD_2020_microhabitat/README.md

 A few years ago, LCWMD undertook an effort to improve habitat quality along a portion of Long Creek.
-Years of adjacent development activity had restricted the floodplain, eroded the stream channel, and removed woody debris and other roughness elelments from the channel.
-In what has probably become the most ambitious urban stream restoration project in maine history, LCWMD removed fil lfrom teh floodplain, installed log jabs and other striuctures in the stream, added gravel and cobbles to the stream, and emplaced downed trees, rootwads, and wood int ehfloodplain.the most significant urban stream restoration offort in Maine.
+Years of adjacent development activity had restricted the floodplain, eroded the stream channel, and removed woody debris and other roughness elements from the channel.
+In what has probably become the most ambitious urban stream restoration project in Maine history, LCWMD removed fill from the floodplain, installed log jabs and other structures in the stream, added gravel and cobbles to the stream, and emplaced downed trees, rootwads, and wood in the floodplain.

 GZA Geoenvironmental Incorporated (GZA) has been monitoring the effects of the restoration on stream habitat and the biota.
 They were kind enough to